Jannath19/docker_flask_homework/README.md

 ### Preparing Multiple Flask Applications:

 - Create a folder and name it Part2.
-- Form a Docker Compose file and name it docker-compose.yml, employing the provided code:
+- Form a Docker Compose file and name it docker-compose.yml, usinngg code:

 ```yaml
 version: '3'